MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/shell/introduction.md

 In addition, Shell applications benefit from an increased rendering speed, and reduced memory consumption.

 > [!IMPORTANT]
-> Existing iOS and Android applications can adopt Shell and benefit immediately from navigation, performance, and extensibility improvements.
+> Xamarin.Forms Shell is only available on iOS and Android.
+Existing iOS and Android applications can adopt Shell and benefit immediately from navigation, performance, and extensibility improvements.

 ## Shell navigation experience